zzn199216/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale use gray = grayscale(img)  ,then I use gaussian_blur() on grayscaled image . after, i use canny(to) hold the edge line in threshold,then use region_of_interest() to hold the edge in vertices rect area.after that,i use weighted_img to draw the line on the first image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by change the thickness to 15

 If you'd like to include images to show how the pipeline works, here is how to include an image: